japila-books/spark-sql-internals/docs/new-and-noteworthy/catalog-plugin-api-and-multi-catalog-support.md

-# Catalog API and Multi-Catalog Support
+# Catalog Plugin API and Multi-Catalog Support

 **New in 3.0.0**